dangiyash/ERP-APIs/README.md

+While going through the buzz I discovered that the ERP makers left the APIs to be accesible by anyone, so I used them.

 ## 🤡 Why Does This Even Work?

 Because the legendary MANIT devs left their APIs wide open to the world with CORS: `*`.Privacy?
 Security?
 Never heard of her.